 The ME Ph.D Qualifying Examination is administered two times each academic year, once each in the fall and spring semesters.
-The exam usually is scheduled during the second week of classes for the semester, and is administered over several days.
 Dates for the Qualifying Examination will be announced by the Graduate Programs Office by email to all graduate students.